 - deep layer of absorbing substrate (bedding)

 A lack of ventilation can cause the smells in the cage to accumulate.
 Fresh air is essential, not only for your gerbils but also to clean the air in the cage.

 A ventilation cover on top of the gerbilarium is often sufficient to provide enough ventilation.
 A wire cage or cage topper also provides good ventilation but is less recommended for gerbils as a housing option.

 Deep layer of absorbing substrate

-Choose for an absorbing and odor-controlling substrate like a paper-based substrate to control the smell of the urine and feces.
+Choose an absorbing and odor-controlling substrate like a paper-based substrate to control the smell of urine and feces.
 Studies have shown that paper-based bedding is two times more absorbent than wood shavings.